 Chapel meets each weekday at 10 a.m. and is a foundational part of the Cedarville experience.
 Services include a mix of celebration, prayer, worship, music, and great speakers.
 Our 3,500-seat auditorium serves as a dynamic place for the Cedarville family to be together five days a week.
 Some days we laugh together, some days we cry together, but each day we worship and celebrate God’s incredible grace toward us.

 Many students throughout the year have an opportunity to be involved in chapel by providing special music and leading worship.
 Several designated worship leaders put together praise bands that rotate through the chapel schedule.
-If you’re interested in being involved in chapel music, plan to attend an informational meeting at the start of the school year.

 Part of Thursday Night Live (TNL), Interruption is a concert series that highlights the artistic talents of the student body.
 Students enjoy studying or hanging out with friends and using this relaxed environment as an interruption from the busyness of college life.
 Information about auditions will be provided at Getting Started Weekend.